geshan/geshan.github.com/posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.md

 ### 10. Hurray, your app is working

-After you git the URL you should see your app working on Google Cloud Run like below:
+After you hit the URL you should see your app working on Google Cloud Run like below:

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/laravel6-on-google-cloud-run/11laravel-url.jpg" title="Laravel Running on Google Cloud Run" alt="Laravel Running on Google Cloud Run">